How to apply

 To apply for a Conservation/Restoration internship students must read for a Bachelor’s or a Master’s degree in Conservation-Restoration.

-The languages spoken are French and German; Greek is not a prerequisite but should be learned on the site.
+The languages spoken are French, German and English; Greek is not a prerequisite but should be learned on the site.
 Given the small number of internship positions, preference is given to candidates from Swiss Universities.

 In order to apply, send your completed application form together with a Curriculum Vitae and a cover letter to email@example.com.
 Only documents in an electronic format will be accepted.